ptr11Dev/css-layouts-flex-grid-float/README.md

 To-do list:

 - Add flexbox tricks to the website (i.e. margin)
-- Add grid and float sections
+- Add grid and float sections and positions (?)
 - Update welcoming page
 - Restyle it (test with Mgd)
 - Keep readme up to date